cmu-phil/tetrad/README.md

 Please visit our [Tetrad web page](https://sites.google.com/view/tetradcausal) for current links, a list of contributors, some history, documentation, descriptions, links for our various projects, Javadocs, and more.

+# Note

+Starting 1/14/2024, the Tetrad codebase will target language level 17, and all jars will be compiled using Corretto's JDK 17.

 ## Tetrad Application

 See out insructions for [Installing the Tetrad Application](https://github.com/cmu-phil/tetrad/blob/development/INSTALL_APPLICATION.md).